mysociety/data_common/data-repo-readme.md

 - `src/data_common` - submodule for the `data_common` repo that contains common tools and helper libraries.
 - `src/[repo_name]` - where you should put specific python scripts for this repository.
 - `tests` - directory for pytest tests.
-- `Dockerfile.dev` - The Dockerfile for this repo.
+- `Dockerfile` - The Dockerfile for this repo.
 Is locked to the `data_common` image at the latest commit when the repo was upgraded.
 This can be updated if you make changes that require a new docker setup.

 # Code formatting and conventions